Site insights

 file to your device.

-Why can’t I see any data for my site?
+Why can’t I see any feedback data for my site?
 We only display data for published sites with page ratings enabled.
 If your site is not published or does not have page ratings enabled, you won’t see any insights.